 The National LGBTQ+ Bar’s Law Student Congress is the only national LGBTQ+ law student organization in the nation.
 It is involved in organizing the National LGBTQ+ Bar Association’s Annual Lavender Law® Conference & Career Fair and administering the annual Michael Greenberg Writing Competition and Student Leadership Award.
 The Law Student Congress promotes regional and national interaction between LGBTQ+ law students and lawyers and helps LGBTQ+ students build contacts within the profession.
 It also engages in activism of concern to law students.

 The Executive Board meets on a monthly basis from August through June.
-The Co-Chairs shall call an annual meeting of the Congress, to be held in person during the National LGBTQ+ Bar’s Lavender Law Conference and Career Fair, and at least one mid-year meeting per year, to be held via teleconference or video conference.
+The Chair/Co-Chairs shall call an annual meeting of the Congress, to be held in person during the National LGBTQ+ Bar’s Lavender Law Conference and Career Fair, and at least one mid-year meeting per year, to be held via teleconference or video conference.
 All law student members of the National LGBTQ+ Bar and all members of Law School Affiliate groups are eligible to attend such meetings.
-Any Law School Affiliate chair or any active law student member of the National LGBTQ+ Bar may contact the Co-Chairs or the Secretary to request a special meeting.
+Any Law School Affiliate chair or any active law student member of the National LGBTQ+ Bar may contact the Chair/Co-Chairs or the Secretary to request a special meeting.

 The Law Student Congress meets several times a year, including at least one in-person meeting at the annual LGBTQ+ Bar Lavender Law® Conference in the summer and at least two additional phone meetings over the course of the year.
-Regional Chairs are expected to attend these meetings; all other student members of the National LGBTQ+ Bar Association are members of the Law Student Congress and may participate in these meetings.
+Board Members are expected to attend these meetings; all other student members of the National LGBTQ+ Bar Association are members of the Law Student Congress and may participate in these meetings.

 Law Student Congress Board

-At-Large MemberGonzaga University School of Law
+ChairThe Indiana University Maurer School of Law

-At-Large MemberFordham University School of Law
+SecretaryKansas School of Law

 At-Large MemberUniversity of Pennsylvania Law School

-At-Large MemberUniversity of Wyoming College of Law
+At-Large MemberUniversity of California Irvine, School of Law

-At-Large MemberLewis & Clark Law School
+At-Large MemberFordham Law School